ChrisNayax/Nayax_e-commerce_Woocommerce/Woocommerce_Nayax_CPH/Woocommerce_Nayax/readme.txt

 PSP Direct payment gateway for Woocommerce.
 Once installed, you can configure this through Woocommerce Payment Gateways tab.

-Enable the payment gateway and apply your unique Merchant Number provided by PSP.
+Enable the payment gateway and apply your unique Merchant Number provided by Nayax.

 For direct (and not redirect) process method: